VityaSchel/lufin/docs/INSTALL.md

     - [Web server example configuration](#web-server-example-configuration)
   - [Troubleshooting](#troubleshooting)

-Please familiarize yourself with all installation options and choose a single one to start.

-Requirements for any option:
+Requirements:
 - A domain name(s) and completed DNS setup
-- A server
+- A server machine capable of running 24/7
 - An IP address that is publicly available in the internet
   - or a tunnel that allows your server to be reachable in the internet

 ## Option A. Docker (recommended)

 This is the easiest and fastest way to spin up lufin.
 We offer any combination of dbs and storages: PostgreSQL, MongoDB or SQLite + S3 or local uploads dir.
-For frontend we offer Caddy with fully automatic HTTPS out of the box but you're free to opt out and serve static frontend yourself.
+For frontend we offer Caddy with fully automatic HTTPS out of the box but you can opt out and serve static frontend yourself.
 [Learn more](../docker/caddy/README.md) about lufin frontend serving in Docker.

 ### Requirements